-President of the College Barry Mills, the chief executive officer of the College, is involved with all aspects of Bowdoin’s operations and holds formal responsibility for intellectual leadership.
+President of the College, Clayton S. Rose, the chief executive officer of the College, is involved with all aspects of Bowdoin’s operations and holds formal responsibility for intellectual leadership.
 He carries out the policies of the Board of Trustees, leads Bowdoin’s short- and long-term planning, operating and capital budgeting, and establishes fiscal and programmatic priorities.
 President Mills holds open office hours each week to meet and talk with students when he is on campus.
 The President’s Office is located on the second floor of Hawthorne-Longfellow Hall.

-Senior Vice President for Development & Alumni Relations/Secretary of the College Rick Ganong oversees the offices related to fundraising and alumni relations.
-He also serves as a liaison to the Board of Trustees.
-Reporting to the president of the College, his office is located at 85 Federal Street.
+Senior Vice President for Development & Alumni Relations, Richard J. Ganong oversees the offices related to fundraising and alumni relations.
+His office is located at 85 Federal Street.

 Vice President for Communications and Public Affairs, Scott W. Hood oversees the Office of Communications and Public Affairs, including proactive media relations, integrated marketing, public relations and publications programs, digital communications (including the Bowdoin website, the Bowdoin Daily Sun, and social media) video and special events production, and strategic efforts in support of student recruitment and fundraising.
 Reporting to the president of the College, he is the primary College spokesperson and serves as secretary to the Executive Committee of the Board of Trustees.
 His office is located in the McLellan Building.